 - Excretion: Our excretory system (Kidneys) quickly excretes the water-soluble vitamins, whereas fat-soluble vitamins remain in a body for a more extended period or slowly excrete out by the kidneys.

 - A body requires both the kinds of vitamins in our diet as trace elements.

 - Our body requires both water and fat-soluble vitamins to acquire good health and metabolism.

-- Both water and fat-soluble vitamins must include in our diet so as to avoid vitamins deficiencies.
+- Both water and fat-soluble vitamins must be replenished in our diet to avoid vitamins deficiencies.

 - Our body needs all the vitamins through the different plant and animal sources to fulfil the necessity of a balanced diet.

-Finally, we can conclude that water and fat-soluble vitamins perform a distinct role in our body.
-Still, both are necessary for the functioning, growth, maintenance of the body tissues, and also to conduct various metabolic reactions inside a body.
+Finally, we can conclude that water and fat-soluble vitamins perform distinct takes in our body.
+Still, both are necessary for the functioning, growth, maintenance of the body tissues and conduct various metabolic reactions inside a body.